A new look at its value

 America's marine economy is an entrepreneurial engine at the forefront of an expanding ocean frontier.

-The first comprehensive assessment of the U.S. marine economy reveals a dynamic picture.
-Developed by NOAA and the Bureau of Economic Analysis, new ocean economy statistics provide the most accurate picture yet of America's marine economy.
+This story map, originally published in June 2020, updates the first official assessment of the U.S. marine economy.
+Developed by NOAA and the Bureau of Economic Analysis, new marine economy statistics provide the most accurate picture yet of America's marine economy.

-In 2018, the marine economy contributed $373 billion to GDP and supported 2.3 million jobs, growing at a pace that outstripped U.S. economic growth as a whole.
-Globally, growth is projected to reach $3 trillion by 2030.
+In 2019, the marine economy contributed $397 billion to GDP and supported 2.4 million jobs, growing at a pace that outstripped U.S. economic growth as a whole.
+By 2030, global growth is projected to reach $3 trillion.

 The marine economy includes activity that: